vacu9708/Tools-etc/Messaging system(Kafka)/readme.md

 1. Create consumers within a consumer group
 2. Create a topic with as many partitions as the number of consumers within a consumer group

-Kafka will automatically perform load balancing across multiple consumers.
+Kafka will automatically perform load balancing across multiple consumers based on the round robin strategy.<br>
-### Caution
-Kafka performs load balancing based on the workload of messages not on the workload of each consumer.<br>
-Allow multiple concurrent consumer threads for I/O wait.
+Each consumer takes turns consuming the message, so all consumers in the group will get a chance to consume messages over time, even if there are long intervals between the messages being produced.<br>